 Metro staff is taking the necessary actions to help prevent the potential spread of the coronavirus.
 We monitor coronavirus developments on a daily basis and receive frequent updates from local, state, and federal public health agencies and local jurisdictions.

 Metro, along with all other transit systems, is taking guidance from the Centers for Disease Control and Prevention, the World Health Organization, and public health departments.
-These experts advise us that suspending or reducing service is not necessary at this time.
 Additionally, Metro is committed to providing the transit services our customers need to maintain their quality of life.
 However, we stand ready to make changes if the situation changes.

 Metro has activated its Transit Emergency Operation team, which is meeting weekly to discuss developments and next steps.
 Metro does have Pandemic response plans in place should the need arise to implement it.

 Daily Vehicle Cleanings:

 In addition to our daily rigorous cleaning of our buses, we have begin utilizing a chlorinated, sanitizing disinfectant on our buses.
 This disinfectant, which is effective at killing the coronavirus, is applied to surfaces inside buses and facilities, including polls, stanchions, and seats, utilizing an electrostatic sprayer, which promotes surface adhesion of the disinfectant.